noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 # Other Texts I Will Reference
 ## 'When they see us' on Netflix
 ### Description
-When they see us is dramatis
+When they see us is dramatized retelling of the events of "The Central Park Five".
+While

 ### Differences in representation